-Life is full of hard decisions, whether they are small, or potentially life changing.
-The bigger they are and the more options we have, the harder they seem to get.
+Making a decision, whether it’s small or potentially life changing, can be very hard to do.
+The bigger a decision is and the more options we have, the harder they seem to get.
 It can be quite nerve wracking making a decision, in case you make the wrong one.
 What car should I buy?
 Do we want another baby?
 Is this the right house for us?
+Am I happy in my relationship?
 Should I take this job or wait for a better one?

 Quite frankly you never really know if you are actually making the ‘right’ decision!